tsunami416604/azure-docs.hu-hu/articles/data-lake-analytics/data-lake-analytics-analyze-weblogs.md

 2. Válassza ki a U-SQL projekt.

     ![új U-SQL Visual Studio-projekt](./media/data-lake-analytics-data-lake-tools-get-started/data-lake-analytics-data-lake-tools-new-project.png)
 3. Kattintson az **OK** gombra.
-A Visual studio létrehoz egy megoldást Script.usql fájllal.
+A Visual studio létrehoz egy megoldást egy Script.usql fájllal.
-4. A Script.usql fájlba írja be a következő parancsfájlt:
+4. Adja meg a következő szkriptet a Script.usql fájlba:

         // Create a database for easy reuse, so you don't need to read from a file every time.
         CREATE DATABASE IF NOT EXISTS SampleDBTutorials;